Codecademy/docs/content/cybersecurity/concepts/multi-factor-authentication/multi-factor-authentication.md

 There are, broadly speaking, five ways for a user to prove his identity.
 A user can prove his identity through

-- Something he knows
+- Something the user knows
-- Something he has
+- Something the user has
-- Something he is
+- Something the user is
-- Some*where* he is
+- Some*where* the user is
-- Some*when* he is
+- Some*when* the user is

 Multi-factor authentication is typically discussed online or in a corporate context as two-factor authentication (2FA) which consists in the user providing two of the above factors as a means to more securely verify his identity.
 More factors being used in the verification process results in greater security.